ChakyaWilliams/Project-Landing-Page/README.md

 # Project-Landing-Page
-An entire web page from a design provided by the Odin Project
+An entire web page from a design provided by the Odin Project utilizing the basics of box model and flexbox.